jonathaneeckhout/jdungeon/documentation/skills.md

 ## Overview
 This system uses SkillComponentResource to define new skills that a player can use.
 Which are then handled by the SkillComponent node.
 Each `SkillComponent` can hold an arbitrary amount of skills.
 Despite holding a direct reference to said skills, this system relies mostly on the `SkillComponentResource.skill_class` (of `String` type) property to identify skills over the network.
+Like other resources, these are registered in the `J` singleton with `J.register_skill_resource(skill_class: String, resource_path: String)`

 ## Networking side
 If a skill has been selected and the action button is pressed, `PlayerSynchronizer._handle_right_click()` sends the class of the chosen skill to the server, as well as a global position of where it was used.
 The server, after running checks like distance to target or if the player even owns said skill.
 It then uses the `SkillComponentResource.skill_class` received to load the correct skill resource and runs `SkillComponentResource.effect()` in the desired location.